 Nominees should exemplify with distinction elements of the University of Michigan’s mission: to serve the people of Michigan and the world through preeminence in creating, communicating, preserving and applying knowledge, art and academic values, and to develop leaders and citizens who will challenge the present and enrich the future.

-An association with the University of Michigan or a relationship of the achievement honored to work that is unique or highly characteristic of Michigan is welcome but in now way necessary for this recognition.
+An association with the University of Michigan or a relationship of the achievement honored to work that is unique or highly characteristic of Michigan is welcome but in no way necessary for this recognition.

 For more information regarding eligibility, visit the Honorary Degree Committee page.

 The University’s Honorary Degree Committee meets twice a year, ordinarily in the Fall and Spring.
+The deadline for submitting nominations for consideration at the Fall 2017 meeting is 5:00 PM on October 12.

 Questions can be directed to HDnominations@umich.edu or by calling (734) 764-4405.